Upsonic/gpt-computer-assistant/README.md

 1- **Reliability**: While other frameworks require expertise and complex coding for reliability features, Upsonic offers easy-to-activate reliability layers without disrupting functionality.

-2- **Model Context Protocol**: The MCP allows you to leverage tools with various functionalities developed both officially and by third parties without requiring you to build custom tools from scratch.
+2- **Model Context Protocol (MCP)**: The MCP allows you to leverage tools with various functionalities developed both officially and by third parties without requiring you to build custom tools from scratch.

+3- **Integrated Browser Use and Computer Use**: Directly use and deploy agents that works on non-API systems.

-3- **Secure Runtime**: Isolated environment to run agents
+4- **Secure Runtime**: Isolated environment to run agents

 ![sdk-server](https://github.com/user-attachments/assets/1b276199-ae60-4221-b8e6-b266443a3641)